 An annotated bibliography is a common assignment that often accompanies a comprehensive research paper.
-The goal of an annotated bibliography is for the writer to perform comprehensive research on a topic and to force the writer to evaluate each source carefully.
+The goal of an annotated bibliography is for the writer to perform comprehensive research on a topic and to read, understand, and evaluate each potential source carefully.
 An annotated bibliography can also help a writer to understand what kind of research is available and help a writer in exploring a particular issue and crafting a specific thesis.

 The following is an example of one source in an annotated bibliography (MLA format):